fserb/bkc/pages/bouncing/bouncing.md

 ```op:+,lens:crystal+render
 ```

-Cool.
 Now let's do some movement.
 The first thing to do is update the position given the velocity.
-Since we have no acceleration, the proper integration is trivial.
+Since we have no acceleration, the proper integration is the obvious one.

 ```op:update+1,lens:update
   for (const c of crystal.control) {